abranjith/unblock/docs/source/tutorial.rst

             #value returned is cached

-*   Convert all synchronous methods of a class to asynchronous
+*   Convert all synchronous methods of a class to asynchronous.
+Note that it excludes any methods starting with an underscore (e.g. _myfunc)

 .. code-block:: python

    import asyncio
-   from unblock.core import asyncify
+   from unblock import asyncify

     @asyncify
     class MyClass: